Take your photography to the next level with these tips to improve your travel photography.

 Good photography takes time.
 The more patience you have, the better your travel photography will be.

-Always Bring A Camera
+Always carry a Camera

 There is a saying in photography that ‘the best camera is the one you have with you’.
 Be ready for anything, and always carry a camera.
 Luck plays a key role in travel photography.

 The difference between an amateur photographer and a pro is that the professional is ready to take advantage of those surprising moments.
 You never know what kind of incredible photo opportunity might present itself.
 Be ready.

 I keep my camera ready and within easy reach.
 This has helped me capture great shots of crocodiles, kangaroos, birds and other wildlife.
 If my camera had been packed away in my bag, I would’ve missed these wildlife opportunities.

 Keep your camera on you, and ready for action.

 Get off the beaten tourist path and explore further afield.
 Take your next adventure and get lost on purpose.

 If you want to capture the true nature of a destination and its people, you’ll need to get away from the maddening crowd and go exploring on your own.

 Want to know what photography gear I use?
 Check out What’s in my Camera Bag?